 Situated on the bank of the Columbia River, you'll find Wintler Park, a 12.5-acre park with an open beach great for playing with the pups, building river sandcastles, and a handful of picnic tables.
 Or find the paved walkway with plenty of benches overlooking the river and Tidewater Cove Marina with an exceptional view of Mt.
 Hood on a clear day.

 Takeout Tip: The Heavy Metal Brewing Company is just up the way with some craft beer, wine, and bottle shop options for later.
-Also serving Artisan-style pizza, subs, and paninis!
-If you're looking to dine-in, The Cove patio offers excellent views of the park and Columbia.
+They also serve Artisan-style pizza, subs, and paninis!
+If you're looking to dine in, The Cove patio offers excellent views of the park and Columbia.

 *Some of these parks require a $3 daily parking fee for cars.
 Bike or walk in at no charge.
 Find more information and Clark County Park rules here.